 Jurassic World: Evolution is the kind of game many kids (and adult-kids) dreamed of for a long time.
 What’s not to like about a game that gives you the reins of a park where the main attractions are 65-million-year-old colossal beasts?
 This isn’t the first successful amusement park game by Frontier Developments, but it’s certainly not your typical one.
 Frontier is a proud developer of their Cobra technology, which has been evolving since 1988.
 For JWE in particular it is a DX11 tiled forward renderer.
 For the analysis I used Renderdoc and turned on all the graphics bells and whistles.
 Welcome… to Jurassic Park.

-It’s hard to decide to present as a frame for this game, because free navigation and dynamic time of day means you have limitless possibilities, from a bird’s eye view to an extreme closeup of the dinosaurs, a sunset, a bright day or a hurricane.
-I chose a moody, rainy intermediate view that captures the dark essence of the original movies taking advantage of the Capture Mode introduced in version 1.7.
+It’s hard to decide what to present as a frame for this game, because free navigation and dynamic time of day means you have limitless possibilities.
+I chose a moody, rainy intermediate view that captures the dark essence of the original movies taking advantage of the Capture Mode.

 The first thing to notice about the frame is that it is very compute-heavy.
 In the absence of markers, Renderdoc splits rendering into passes if there are more than one Draw or Dispatch commands targeting the same output buffers.
 According to the capture there are 15 compute vs 18 color/depth passes, i.e. it is broadly split into half compute, half draw techniques.
 Compute can be more flexible than draw (and, if done correctly, faster) but a lot of time has to be spent fine-tuning and balancing performance.
 Frontier clearly spared no expense developing the technology to get there, however this also means that analyzing a frame is a bit harder.